sagaxyz/saga-sdk/x/assetctl/README.md

 ## Concepts

-### Chainlet Opt-In (Registry Toggling)

-Chainlets can choose to enable or disable the asset registry functionality for themselves.
-This is done via a `MsgToggleChainletRegistry` message.
-When a chainlet enables the registry, its outbound and inbound (to the chainlet via the Hub) asset transfers will be subject to validation against the Hub's global asset directory by the antehandler.
-If disabled, its transfers bypass these checks (from the perspective of this module's antehandler).

 ### Asset Registration (Global Directory)

 Assets are registered into the Hub's *global* asset directory, typically via an Interchain Account (ICA) message originating from a chainlet or by a governance process on the Hub itself.
 The registration process involves: